german-namestnikov/slae-shellcoding/README.md

 * 'bind_shell' - translated, compiled and linked nasm code (shellcode itself).
 * 'bind_shell.executor' - specially crafted binary that changes its execution flow to run your shellcode.

+__This won't work for egg hunting shellcodes!__

+Please, use custom executors I store in assignment_3 folder.

 ## Code
 __Assignment 1__
 > Create a Bind TCP Shell shellcode that binds to a port and executes shell on incoming connection.